lathanh/android-mvp-framework/README.md

 In contrast to the SimpleBindingAdapter (which maintains the container/pairing internally), this allows the implementations to retain control of the items.

+#### PresenterBindAdapter
+For each supported type, an `AdaptableAdapter` (adapts `AdaptableViewModels`), `ViewHolderFactory`, and `Binder` (binds `AdaptableViewModels` to `ViewHolders` — together a "Presenter" — are provided.
+This makes it easy to support a heterogeneous list by simply providing a Presenter for each type.

 ### Adapt-on-Demand implementations of BindingAdapters
 For a quick start, basic, abstract implementations of Binding Adapters are provide for each framework: